Massemania/Massemania.github.io/_layouts/home.md

 <div class="home">
   Welcome to my site the home of ME.
-My name is Mats Magnusson and I'm training to be a frontend developer.
-I'm a student at Linnaeus University in Sweden.
-    The purpose of this site is to publish assignments in the course Clientbased webpgrogramming.